chettyarun/chettyarun.github.io/content/pages/bio.md

 ### Short Bio

-Chetty Arun, one of the core founding memebers or [Razorpay](https://razorpay.com/).
-As the current Culture Head, he's actively contributing in shaping up the organisation's culture.
-Formerly heading the design function, he has scaled the team from 1 to 70+ designers.
+Chetty Arun, the Culture Head at [Razorpay](https://razorpay.com/), has played multiple roles since joining as a core founding member.
+Previously leading the design function, he successfully expanded the team from 1 to over 70 designers.
+Currently, his main focus is shaping the organization's culture and driving its growth.

 In addition to his contributions at Razorpay, he's an active partner at [MarsShot Ventures](https://marsshot.vc/) where he supports early-stage startups as an angel investor and advisor.